abijr/abijr.github.com/_posts/2015-05-03-continuous-deployment.md

 categories: devOps
 ---

-This is a workflow draft for the development and deployment of the myriad of services and applications used at Foxconn - Santa Teresa (my current workplace).
+This is a workflow draft for the development and deployment of the myriad of services and applications used at my current workplace.

 The Problem(s)
 --------------